Why Should I Join?

 Your regular contributions also show foundations and other Land Trust conservation partners how much our community believes in the benefit of our mission to protect irreplaceable natural lands.
 We need your support.

-Click here to become a member by donating through Just Give, our online donation service.
+Click here to become a member by donating online.

 If you prefer, click here to view and print our Membership Form.

 All members receive our newsletter, annual report, invitations and discounts to events featuring the places you help protect.
 Donors of $500 or more receive exclusive Land Trust note cards illustrated by local landscape artists—the special member levels below are determined each year by your annual gift:

 We have introduced new recognition levels to honor the commitment of our most generous and consistent donors.
 Every single contribution matters, and every Land Trust donor receives invitations and discounts to our regular member events.
 We want to acknowledge the folks who help make even more conservation possible with the following levels determined each year by annual gifts or consistent giving history